See and Learn Phrases 3

 See and Learn Phrases 3 is part of the See and Learn Language and Reading program.

-Children who have completed See and Learn Phrases 1 are ready to move on to See and Learn Vocabulary and Sight Words 1 and See and Learn Sentences 1.
+Children who have completed See and Learn Phrases 1 are ready to move on to See and Learn Vocabulary and Vocabulary 4 and See and Learn Sentences 1.